sourcegraph/about/handbook/editing.md

    - Press the **Commit changes** button.
 1. Press the **Create pull request** button.
 Now your change has been proposed!
    - You can share the link to the pull request with anyone to show them your proposed change (e.g., `https://github.com/sourcegraph/about/pull/123).
+1. If you want this update to be published in the Slack channel #handbook-announce, select the handbook-announce label using the **Label** button on the right side of the pull request page.
-1. Select teammates to review using the **Reviewers** button on the right side of the pull request page.
+2. Select teammates to review using the **Reviewers** button on the right side of the pull request page.
-1. Wait for teammates to review, comment on, and approve your pull request.
+3. Wait for teammates to review, comment on, and approve your pull request.
-1. When you're ready to publish the change and make it live, press the **Squash and merge** button, then press **Confirm squash and merge**.
+4. When you're ready to publish the change and make it live, press the **Squash and merge** button, then press **Confirm squash and merge**.
-1. Wait up to 5 minutes for your change to be live on about.sourcegraph.com.
+5. Wait up to 5 minutes for your change to be live on about.sourcegraph.com.

 ## Edit multiple files or add a new file